akalinux/span-tools/README.md

 We can repeat the "Finding the next set" until step 1 yields a value beyond any end value in our sets.

-## Thesis of How to find intersections in sets of sets
+## Thesis of How to find intersections in a list of sets of sets

 The core thesis works for finding overlaps in a list of sets, but does not scale to a list of sets of sets.
-For comparison of sets of sets we need to define constraints for our data sets beyond just the concept of begin and end values.
+For comparison of lists of sets of sets, we need to define constraints for our data sets beyond just the concept of begin and end values.

 __Defining our constraints:__